-We’re excited to announce that we’re looking forward to returning to RHS Chelsea in 2020!
-We’ll be constructing an innovative Main Avenue garden for designer, Robert Myers – celebrating modern day nursing and using bio-based building materials.
+With the sad although not unexpected news that RHS Chelsea 2020 has been cancelled, we’re looking forward to Chelsea 2021 instead.
+And we’re keeping our fingers crossed that we’ll then be able to build the garden intended for 2020’s show.
+We’re hoping to construct an innovative Main Avenue garden for designer, Robert Myers – celebrating modern day nursing and using bio-based building materials.

 The garden has a special story behind it, as it marks the bicentenary of Florence Nightingale’s birth whilst celebrating the importance of nursing in the 21st century.
 Sponsored by the Burdett Trust for Nursing and designed by Robert Myers, we’ll be building with innovative bio-based building materials to create an imagined courtyard garden for a new hospital.
 Inspired by Nightingale’s pioneering views on nursing and hospital design, the garden incorporates modern day alternatives to some of the key materials she advocated.

 Florence Nightingale lead the way in improving the hospital environment – from using concrete floors to make them easier to clean, to introducing pavilion-style hospital layouts with drainage systems in place.
 This garden takes inspiration from those ideas, but with a 21st century twist.
 The central feature of the space will be a huge timber pergola, built from cross-laminated timber (CLT).
 This is an engineered wood, known as the ‘concrete of the future’ due to its potential as an eco-friendly alternative building material.
 We’ll be piecing together the modular parts of the structure on-site, using post-tensioning to support the structure, and reducing the need for steel supports.
 It’s the first time we’ve worked with CLT and it’s a first to use it on this scale at RHS Chelsea!